Easy Baked Sweet Potatoes

 Total Time 50 minutes

-Easy Baked Sweet Potatoes recipe made with potatoes, butter, salt and pepper are the PERFECT addition to any dinner and ready in under 60 minutes!
+This easy Baked Sweet Potato recipe, made with potatoes, butter, salt, and pepper, is the PERFECT addition to any dinner and is ready in under 60 minutes!

-Easy Baked Sweet Potatoes are a healthier alternative to my Twice Baked Sweet Potatoes recipe, but still pack a TON of sweetness and flavor without all of the sugar.
-We like to serve these during the holidays because sweet potatoes are a really traditional flavor, but they’re actually perfect to serve all year long.
+This recipe is a healthier alternative to my Twice Baked Sweet Potatoes Recipe.
+They still pack a ton of sweetness and flavor without all the sugar.
+I like to serve these during the holidays because sweet potatoes are a traditional flavor, but they’re perfect for serving all year.

-Usually baked potatoes are made with russets, but if you’re looking for a change sweet potatoes are naturally more nutritious and work just as well.
-Sweet potatoes also have a tough skin just like russets, so they are ideal for this kind of recipe.
+Usually, baked potatoes are made with russets, but if you’re looking for a change, sweet potatoes are naturally more nutritious and work just as well.
+Like russets, sweet potatoes have tough skin, so they are ideal for this kind of recipe.

-Most of the time I bake sweet potatoes on the middle rack of the oven.
-If you’re in a rush, you can pierce the outside of the potato skin and put the potato in the microwave, 5 minutes at a time until they’re cooked through, usually about 10 minutes for a large potato.
-You can also wrap the sweet potatoes in foil and grill them for 35-40 minutes, or until they’re soft.
+I usually bake the potatoes on the middle rack of the oven.
+If you’re in a rush, you can pierce the outside of the potato skin and microwave the potato for 5 minutes at a time until it’s cooked through, usually about 10 minutes for a large potato.
+You can also wrap the potatoes in foil and grill them for 35-40 minutes or until they’re soft.

-Another option is to bake the sweet potatoes in the slow cooker, if you need the oven for other things.
-Just clean and salt the sweet potatoes, pierce the skin, and wrap in foil before placing in the pot.
-Then cook on low for 9-10 hours or on high for a total time of 4-5 hours, until the sweet potatoes are soft.
+Another option is to bake the potatoes in the slow cooker if you need the oven.
+Just clean and salt the potatoes, pierce the skin, and wrap them in foil before placing them in the pot.
+Then cook on low for 9-10 hours or on high for 4-5 hours until the potatoes are soft.

-Sweet potatoes are done baking when a fork can go through to the center of the sweet potato easily and with little resistance.
-If you can’t get the fork through that means it is undercooked, let it go for longer.
+The potatoes are done baking when a fork easily penetrates the center with little resistance.
+If you can’t get the fork through, the potato is undercooked; let it cook for longer.

-There are benefits to wrapping sweet potatoes in foil before baking them, but you don’t have to.
-The foil helps them stay warm once they come out of the oven, and helps keep the skin softer by trapping moisture in to steam them.
-If you want the skin roasted and crispy, avoid using foil in the oven and wrap them afterwards to keep them warm.
-When I make sweet potatoes in the oven, we eat them right away so I don’t worry about using foil.
+Wrapping potatoes in foil before baking them has benefits, but you don’t have to.
+The foil helps them stay warm once they come out of the oven and keeps the skin softer by trapping moisture to steam them.
+If you want the skin roasted and crispy, avoid using foil in the oven and wrap it afterward to keep it warm.
+When I make potatoes in the oven, we eat them immediately, so I don’t worry about using foil.

-If you grill the sweet potatoes, foil keeps the flame from burning the outside.
-The foil can also increase the cooking time slightly.
+If you grill the potatoes, foil keeps the flame from burning the outside.
+It can also slightly increase the cooking time.

-You can prep a baked potatoes side dish ahead of time by washing them the night before, but wait to cook until the day you’re serving them.
-Don’t wash them more than a day or two in advance to keep the potatoes fresh.
+You can prep a baked potato side dish by washing the potatoes the night before, but wait to cook them until the day you’re serving them.
+To keep them fresh, don’t wash the potatoes more than a day or two in advance.

-I recommend prepping the toppings the night before and refrigerating them, then setting the slow cooker in the morning so the potatoes will be ready just as you’re setting the dinner table.
+I recommend prepping the toppings the night before and refrigerating them, then setting the slow cooker in the morning so the potatoes will be ready just as you set the dinner table.

-Baked sweet potatoes can be stored refrigerated in an airtight container for up to 4-5 days.
+Baked potatoes can be refrigerated in an airtight container for 4-5 days.

 • Browned Butter or Olive Oil